List of regular polytopes: Skew apeirohedra in hyperbolic 3-space

-Three dimensions (4-apeirotopes)
+4-apeirotopes

 Tessellations of Euclidean 3-space

 There is only one non-degenerate regular tessellation of 3-space (honeycombs), {4, 3, 4}:

 Improper tessellations of Euclidean 3-space

 There are six improper regular tessellations, pairs based on the three regular Euclidean tilings.
 Their cells and vertex figures are all regular hosohedra {2,n}, dihedra, {n,2}, and Euclidean tilings.
 These improper regular tilings are constructionally related to prismatic uniform honeycombs by truncation operations.
 They are higher-dimensional analogues of the order-2 apeirogonal tiling and apeirogonal hosohedron.